sitespeedio/plugin-lighthouse/README.md

 ## Run in production
-If you want to run Lighthouse with your other sitespeed.io test, follow the instructions in the [add a plugin docs](https://www.sitespeed.io/documentation/sitespeed.io/plugins/#add-a-plugin).
+If you want to run Lighthouse with your other sitespeed.io test, follow the instructions in the [add a plugin docs](https://www.sitespeed.io/documentation/sitespeed.io/plugins/#add-a-plugin) or use the sitespeed.io +1 container.
+Read the [documentation](https://www.sitespeed.io/documentation/sitespeed.io/lighthouse/).

 The Lighthouse tests will run after Browsertime finished and run Chrome headless.

 ## Lighthouse reports
-By default, it will generate `lighthouse` report json-files in `/pages/YOURPAGE/data`.
+By default, it will generate `lighthouse` HTML-report in `/pages/YOURPAGE/data` that is iframed into the sitespeed.io result

-This examples will allow you to set the Lighthouse report type (output type):

-`--lighthouse.extends lighthouse:default --lighthouse.settings.output html` for html-reports,
-`--lighthouse.extends lighthouse:default --lighthouse.settings.output csv` for csv-reports.

 ## Data to Graphite/InfluxDB
 The plugin will automatically send the performance, pwa, best practice, accessibility and SEO score to Graphite/InfluxDB.